JackBegay/Bash/README.md

 - Copilot

 ## Steps
 1. First, was creating the base of my game with two beasts to fight and a number input for the user to do each fight.
 I made the first boss pick between 0 or 1 and if the user guesses correct, they move on the next boss which is a number between 0-9.
-I also added a cheat for the second fight since it is more difficult, by making an or statement where it defeats the boss if I put the secret word, donut.
+I also added a cheat for the second fight since it is more difficult, by making an or statement where it defeats the boss if I put the secret word, donut.<br>
  _See screenshot below (click to enlarge)._
 ![Screenshot 2025-05-09 151545](https://github.com/user-attachments/assets/f757a964-af20-474d-8007-154994559b48)